The VRAF Internship Award Committee is pleased to announce that Adelaide McComb is the recipient of the 2018-2019 VRAF internship.

 Note: The VRAF Internship Award call for applications goes out in the spring, with instructions and deadlines posted here on this site.
 Please check back later for our next award cycle.

 Information & Application Procedures

 The Visual Resources Association Foundation (VRAF) Internship Award provides financial support for graduate students preparing for a career in visual resources and image management.
 The award grants $4,000 to support a period of internship in archives, libraries, museums, visual resources collections in academic institutions, or other appropriate contexts.
-The recipient will receive a stipend of $3,000 for 200 hours completed at the host site.
+The recipient receives a stipend of $3,000 for 200 hours completed at the host site.
 A professional development component of $1,000 supports conference attendance or attendance at the Summer Educational Institute for Visual Resources and Image Management.
-The recipient will receive a one-year complimentary student membership in the Visual Resources Association.
+The recipient receives a one-year complimentary student membership in the Visual Resources Association.

 Candidates should apply after developing a project with a specific collection and prospective supervisor.
 The VRAF Internship Award Committee favors opportunities in which the intern may integrate skills acquired during the course of his or her academic training to manage a project from beginning to end, with the host institution receiving needed help in making valuable but hidden cultural collections visible.
 Projects that would not occur without funding for an intern may be given special consideration.

 The VRAF Internship is generously funded by the Samuel H. Kress Foundation.
 The VRAF Internship Award Committee consists of a VRAF Director as chair, a representative from the VRA Education Committee, a representative from the VRA Awards Committee, and the previous internship recipient.

 Who May Apply